johnmanjohnston/fluffyjohn/README.md

 > ASP.NET Core Identity

+Note: If you install FluffyJohn and you get an error saying you couldn't connect to the database, open a NuGet Console and run `update-database`

 ## Demo
 FluffyJohn is still in progress, but here are some demo screenshots as of 5/4/2023